Create users and groups on Oracle Linux

 - The new user’s UID and GID are the same (

-). - A home directory was created for the new user (
+) - Creation of a home directory for the new user (

 /home/alice